varshantdhar/varshantdhar.github.io/_posts/2025-06-20-llm-mistral-finetune.md

 ### Training Configuration

-Our training parameters are optimized for efficient fine-tuning:
+The training parameters are optimized for efficient fine-tuning:
 - **Batch Size**: Set to 1 per device with gradient accumulation over 8 steps, creating an effective batch size of 8.
 This approach allows training on limited GPU memory while maintaining stable gradient estimates.
 - **Learning Rate**: 2e-4 provides a good balance between learning speed and stability for LoRA fine-tuning.
 - **Epochs**: 3 epochs allow sufficient learning without overfitting on the 1,000-example dataset.